 The judge wears a gown, no wig.
 It would be different in a family court, where the judge usually does not wear his gown.
-A picture of the gown is seen below.

 2.16.2.
 Does the prosecutor and the defense attorney have to wear a gown or to use special clothes?